karmaniverous/smoz/.stan/imports/get-dotenv/stan.todo.md

 ## Completed (recent)

+- Promote root helpers to class methods (remove side‑effect enhancer)
+  - Export a subclass from src/cliHost/index.ts that adds attachRootOptions() and passOptions() as real methods on GetDotenvCli, delegating to cliCore helpers.
+Remove the unconditional side‑effect import previously used to patch the prototype.
+  - Update src/index.ts to import the host from './cliHost' and drop the enhancer import.
+No behavior changes; methods are now explicit and discoverable without relying on augmentation.
 - Interop design note for getdotenv:
   - Added `.stan/interop/get-dotenv/smoz-cli-host-integration.md` capturing host+plugin
     integration, layered resolution with per‑layer interpolation, Zod validation,